 If not, then you need one.
 Especially a large diaphragm condenser microphone.

-Because large diaphragm condenser mics are more sensitive to sound source.
-They have more dynamic range, more frequency range, and more proximity effect.
+They have a more dynamic range, more frequency range, and more proximity effect.

 There are many advantages to having a good condenser microphone with a large diaphragm so the 1st step it to buy a perfect condenser microphone.

-Just keep in mind the more size diaphragm your condenser mic has, the more sensitive it is.
+Just keep in mind the bigger size diaphragm your condenser mic has, the more sensitive it is.

 One more thing you should keep in mind – As large diaphragm condensers are more sensitive to sound source, you should have a more soundproof room with large diaphragm condenser mics